KaiTPC/Portfolio-KaiTPC/README.md

 -Be able to make at least two types of responsive websites (common PC and a mobile device with different screen widths).

--Can create a menu or navigation bar with at least four items.
+-Create a menu or navigation bar with at least four items.

 -Ability to choose at least one open data API for web theme application .

--Can use Ajax or cURL technology to serialize API.
+-Use Ajax or cURL technology to serialize API.

 -Can choose a suitable way to present information on the webpage (table, box, bar, data graphic..etc.)